ZINC, THE GENTLE STRENGTH and BALANCING MINERAL

 Urine and feces.
 These methods of assessing zinc are not considered reliable because they depend too much on the last day’s meals, for example, and other factors such as absorption of dietary zinc.

-In fact, most people are quite low in zinc, if not everyone today.
-Therefore, the question usually becomes how much supplemental zinc is needed, rather than whether the person is deficient or not.
+In our experience, all the bodies are low in zinc.
+Therefore, the question becomes how much supplemental zinc is needed, rather than whether a person is deficient or not.

-Instead, through much trial and error, as well as theorizing, he found that the sodium/potassium ratio on a properly performed hair mineral analysis is the best way to assess the need for zinc.
+Dr. Paul Eck found that the sodium/potassium ratio on a properly performed hair mineral analysis is the best way to assess the need for zinc.
+He also recommended extra zinc in some instances.
+We continue to use his methods of assessment, with a few modifications.

 Calcium, magnesium and zinc - the sedative minerals.
 Zinc, along with calcium and magnesium, are called sedatives because all three help inhibit excessive sympathetic nervous system activity.
 They all inhibit excessive brain activity.
 Zinc, in fact, is considered by some authorities to be a calming neurotransmitter in its own right.